Bernie Sanders Responds To Hillary Clinton Blaming Him For Losing Presidential Election In Her New Book

 “He didn’t get into the race to make sure a Democrat won the White House, he got in to disrupt the Democratic Party.”

-Even Barack Obama urged Hillary Clinton during the last election not to blame Bernie Sanders for the inherent problems of the Democratic Party as if she did she would only be alienating voters, to which Clinton responded that she felt like she was “in a straitjacket.”
+Even Barack Obama urged Hillary Clinton to not blame Bernie Sanders for the inherent problems of the Democratic Party, as if she did, she would only be alienating voters, to which Clinton responded that she felt like she was “in a straitjacket.”

 However, Bernie Sanders is not particularly open to Hillary’s criticism, especially after he went out of his way to tell voters to get out and vote for her so that Trump wouldn’t get into office.
-On Thursday night Sanders made an appearance on the Late Show and told Stephen Colbert that he felt it was more than a little “silly to keep talking about 2016.”
+On Thursday night, Sanders made an appearance on the Late Show and told Stephen Colbert that he felt it was more than a little “silly to keep talking about 2016.”

 Bernie Sanders hits back at Hillary Clinton over swipes in new book: It’s “silly” to keep talking about 2016 https://t.co/fQpIoPEZmlpic.twitter.com/4h9Z2vIPs5